bkelly-lab/ReplicationCrisis/GlobalFactors/README.md

 - `hml.csv`: Long/short portfolios that are long stocks with high values of the underlying characteristics (portfolio 3 from pfs.csv) and short stocks with low values (portfolio 1 from pfs.csv).
 - `lms.csv`: Long/short portfolios based on hml.csv but with the signing convention used in Jensen, Kelly and Pedersen (2021).
 In particular, we sign factors so they are consistent with the literature.
 For example, we go long low asset growth stocks and short high asset growth stocks, becuase the literature generally finds that low asset growth stocks outperform.
 - `cmp.csv`: Rank-weighted (chracteristic managed) portfolios within mega, large, small, micro and nano cap stocks in the US.
+- `market_returns.csv`: Monthly market returns in all the countries we cover.
 - `Country Factors`: Folder with lms.csv in country-by-country files for easier usability.
 Countries are saved by their [ISO Alpha-3 codes](https://www.nationsonline.org/oneworld/country_code_list.htm).
 - `Regional Factors`: Folder with regional factors based on lms.csv and the method in Jensen, Kelly and Pedersen (2021).